SNIC: Synthesized Noisy Images using Calibration: Methods

 The Poisson-Gaussian formulation enables straightforward synthesis of noisy images.
-However, the quality of this synthesis is entirely dependent on the accuracy and completeness of the formulation.
-One can either build a noise model manually, or rely on published noise profiles.
-Because building profiles manually can be labor-intensive and error-prone, most researchers rely on profiles stored as DNG NoiseProfile tags.
-For proprietary RAW files, the simplest approach is to convert RAW files into DNGs and then read the NoiseProfile built by Adobe's DNG Converter software.
-This noise profile is computed by Adobe as part of its process for supporting proprietary RAW files.
-As mentioned previously, the DNG NoiseProfile specification does not include ISO data, so to build an accurate P-G model, one must provide the DNG converter a series of RAW files, shot with the desired range of ISO values.
-We found that for two Sony cameras (RX100 IV and A7R III), the Adobe profiles are very similar to the ones we built through our calibration and include noise parameters for red, green, and blue channels (though not for both green channels).
+One can build a noise model manually, or rely on published ones.
+Because building models can be labor-intensive and error-prone, most researchers rely on ones stored in DNG files.
+For proprietary RAW files, one can convert RAW files into DNGs using Adobe's DNG Converter software and read the NoiseProfile tag.
+This noise model is computed by Adobe as part of its process for supporting proprietary RAWs.
+The DNG NoiseProfile specification does not include ISO data, so to build an accurate P-G model, one must provide the DNG Converter a series of RAW files shot with the desired range of ISO values.
+We found that for two Sony cameras (RX100 IV and A7R III), the Adobe profiles are very similar to the ones we built through our calibration and include noise parameters for red, green, and blue channels (but not for both green channels).

-For cameras (including smartphone cameras) that produce DNG files natively, the noise profiles are provided by the manufacturer, not Adobe.
-We found that the DNG noise profile for the iPhone 11 Pro is both incomplete and inaccurate, especially at higher ISO values, which confirms the findings of {[}1{]}.
-First, the DNG NoiseProfile for the iPhone 11 Pro does not include scaling and offset values for each channel, providing instead only a single pair of values.
+For cameras that produce DNG files natively (such as smartphones), noise profiles are provided by the manufacturer, not Adobe.
+We found the DNG noise profile for the iPhone 11 Pro is both incomplete and fundamentally flawed, especially at higher ISO values, which confirms the findings of Zhang \etal~\cite{Zhang}.
+First, the DNG NoiseProfile for the iPhone 11 Pro does not include scaling and offset values for each channel, providing only a single pair of values.
 Second, as the ISO rises, the scaling factor should rise, since noise is related to analog gain (ISO).
-However, for the iPhone 11 Pro, the values level off.
-This is discussed further in the next section.
+However, as shown in \cref{fig:sony_iphone} for the iPhone 11 Pro, the values level off.